LingUaan/PrimeBrowser/README.md

   Status
   ======

-  Basic development is finished, tabels hold more than 10 million records and counting ...<br/>
+  Basic development is finished, tables hold more than 10 million records and counting ...<br/>
   Program with DB cann't be uploaded, because even in zipped form it exceeds 170MB, whereas GitHub allows 25MB only.